Pazoia/Wiki-Project-Frontend/README.md

 **_Home page_**

 - 🚀 Home page will hit endpoint: `GET /documents`
-  🚀 Each available title will be displayed in a box.
+  🚀 Each available title will be displayed in a clickable card.

 **_Document Modal_**

-- 🚀 User has the option to click on a title, this will hit endpoint: `GET /documents/<title>/latest` and will return a Model with displaying the latest document revision.
+- 🚀 User has the option to click on a title, this will hit endpoint: `GET /documents/<title>/latest` and will return a Model displaying the latest document revision.

+**_Edit Document Modal_**

 - 🚀 In the latest document revision popup window, there will be an `Edit Document` option that will allow the user to submit a new document revision for the selected title.
   This will hit endpoint: `POST /documents/<title>`